Tokyo, Japan - August 15, 2013

 Yokogawa's global network of 88 companies spans 55 countries.
 Founded in 1915, the US$4 billion company conducts cutting-edge research and innovation.
 Yokogawa is engaged in the industrial automation and control (IA), test and measurement, and other businesses segments.
 The IA segment plays a vital role in a wide range of industries including oil, chemicals, natural gas, power, iron and steel, pulp and paper, pharmaceuticals, and food.
 For more information about Yokogawa, please visit the company's website www.yokogawa.com

-Process analyzers are used to determine the chemical composition or physical properties of substances involved in industrial processes.
+Process analyzers are on-line tools for industrial process analytics.
+They are used to determine the chemical composition or physical properties of substances involved in industrial processes.
+They enable process optimization, asset protection, and compliance with environmental regulations.